gsbdarc/yens-onboarding-2025/docs/day1_getting_started.md

 - <a href="https://yen3.stanford.edu" target="_blank">`yen3` https://yen3.stanford.edu</a>
 - <a href="https://yen4.stanford.edu" target="_blank">`yen4` https://yen4.stanford.edu</a>
 - <a href="https://yen5.stanford.edu" target="_blank">`yen5` https://yen5.stanford.edu</a>

+Let's navigate by double clicking on folders to find an image we copied from our local machine.

+> You can double click on it to view it natively in JupyterHub.
+{: .tip }

+## Understanding paths and modules on the Yens
+TODO

+✏️ All this path and version stuff is important for reproducibility.
+Let’s take a beat to think through what reproducibility means in research.

 ## 💻 Copy a repo with exercises